DimABSA/DimABSA2026/README.md

 The output should be in JSON Lines format and include the following fields.
 All textual outputs are **case-sensitive**.

-- "ID" – Should match the input ID.
+- `ID` – A unique identifier that exactly matches the input ID.
-- "Triplet" – A list of extracted triplets, where each triplet contains the following fields.
+- `Triplet` – A list of extracted triplets, where each triplet contains the following fields.
-    - "Aspect" – The aspect term (string), which should retain the same case as in the input text.
+    - `Aspect` – The aspect term, which should retain the same case as in the input text.
-    - "Opinion" – The opinion term (string), which should retain the same case as in the input text.
+    - `Opinion` – The opinion term, which should retain the same case as in the input text.
-    - "VA" – The valence-arousal score is a string in V#A format, with each value ranging from 1.00 to 9.00 and rounded to two decimal places.
+    - `VA` – The valence-arousal score is represented in the `V#A` format, with each value ranging from 1.00 to 9.00 and **rounded to two decimal places**.

 Below are examples from different domains that are included in this subtask.